grzelkowski/quick-ajax-post-loader/readme.txt

 = 1.3.3 - 2024-11-27 =
 - Improved ARIA compliance and accessibility for tab navigation in the settings page.
 - Improved the update process for smoother upgrades to newer versions of the plugin.
-- Added a new option to remove old data used by previous versions, keeping your site clean and optimised.
+- Added a new option to remove old data used by previous versions, keeping your site clean and optimized.
 - Fixed an issue where the loader icon was not displaying correctly in some configurations.

 = 1.3.2 - 2024-11-13 =